Learn--PHP/ToDoList/ReadMe.md

 It is created by my own and I just want to use it to make my own life more interesting.

+You can see the Example from [HERE](http://mikecoder.github.io/ToDoList/).
+> *Only the static functioins and the static layout.
+NO MORE FUCNTIONS, because I can't add the mysql and the php support in the Github pages*

 Here is some features of the TODO-List:

 #### Fresh View :